cloudmailin/docs.cloudmailin.com/docs/getting_started_on_heroku.md

     end

 Make sure your target is set to http://yourdomain.com/incoming_mail and thats it!

+## Rejecting the Message
+If your web app accepts the message and returns a response code of 200 the server will assume everything was ok and the message was saved.
+However if the server receives a 404 response it will tell the server not to retry the delivery of this message.
+Any other response will result in a redelivery of the message after an interval.

 ## More Details
 More details and an FAQ can be found on the [CloudMailin Docs Website](http://docs.cloudmailin.com)